wikimedia/labs-tools-WdTmCollab/README.md

   bun dev
   ```

-The application [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+To access the locally running development version, open http://localhost:3000 in your browser after starting the frontend server.

+To access the publicly deployed tool, visit https://wdtmcollab.toolforge.org.

 ## Developer Guide